-The early years are prime time for learning.
-Public libraries offer wonderful opportunities to nurture young minds.
-The Washington State Library has been a partner in several exciting projects that can help public libraries to provide programs that are even more effective in helping young children learn to read and develop the skills they need to be successful in school and in life:
+The early years are a key time for brain development.
+Public libraries are uniquely positioned to provide free, high quality, and intentional early learning opportunities for pre-school aged children.
+The Washington State Library has been a partner in several important projects that can help public libraries provide programs that effectively help young children learn to read and develop the skills they need to be successful in school and in life:

-- Early Achievers Overview webinar, November 14, 2017—An overview of Early Achievers, a tool to help families find quality child care and share the Department of Early Learning's efforts to promote literacy in early learning programs.
+- Early Achievers Overview webinar, November 14, 2017—An overview of Early Achievers, a tool to help families find quality child care and share the Department of Child Care/Early Learning's efforts to promote literacy in early learning programs.

 - Project VIEWS2 Research

 - Sensory Story Time: Programming for Children with Autism, Sensory Processing Disorder and Other Special Needs, October 3, 2017—How one small town library developed a storytime program that was welcoming for children with special needs and their families.